 People with posttraumatic headaches secondary to mild traumatic brain injury often report their pain is between 7 and 10 on a ten-point scale of pain perception.
 Even when going through pain-reducing therapy, they function much better but tend to still rate their pain as high.

 In evaluating a patient for a PTTHA, the muscular findings are more obvious than any nerve-related findings.
 There are trigger points, muscle stiffness and decreased range of motion of the neck due to pain.
 There is often pain on the anterior neck muscles and evidence of jaw misalignment when they open their mouths.

 These can occur in the absence of a previous migraine or a family history of migraine headaches.
-It is similar to the type of headache seen in mild traumatic brain injury and can be related to acid-base distu With migraines, there is often the presence of neurological symptoms such as transient amnesia, vertigo, visual and hearing deficits, as well as the risk for seizures.
+It is similar to the type of headache seen in mild traumatic brain injury and can be related to an acid-base distro with migraines, there is often the presence of neurological symptoms such as transient amnesia, vertigo, visual and hearing deficits, as well as the risk for seizures.
 There is a relationship between the trigeminovascular system which results in hyperemia (increased blood flow) to the brain.
-Symptoms commonly associated with these types of migraines include vertigo, disequilibrium, dizziness and intolerance of motion.
-These finding can also occur in the absence of an actual headache.
+Symptoms commonly associated with these types of migraines include vertigo, disequilibrium, dizziness, and intolerance of motion.
+These findings can also occur in the absence of an actual headache.

 The incidence of cluster headaches following head trauma is about 6-10 percent.
 These headaches are more chronic and less episodic than cluster headaches unassociated with trauma.
 This is fortunately not as common as other types of posttraumatic headaches.